 If after using your 10 free image downloads you find the value in Adobe Stock's collection and service a good fit for you, you can simply remain subscribed and you'll receive 10 new downloads every month, for $29.99 monthly.

-Keep in mind Adobe Stock credit packs start at $49,99 for 5 credits, and the smallest month-to-month plan available is for 3 downloads for $29,99 monthly, and you'll quickly realise how much you're saving with this plan.
+Keep in mind their credit packs start at $49,99 for 5 credits, and the smallest month-to-month plan available is for 3 downloads for $29,99 monthly, and you'll quickly realize how much you're saving with this plan.
 Plus the system lets you rollover unused downloads (up to 120 of them) from month to month, for as long as your plan is active, so you'll never lose on downloads.
 Don't forget this library's sleek integration with Photoshop CC, Illustrator CC, InDesign CC and other apps that lets you save time and effort in getting your designs done.

 See Terry White explaining how to use Adobe Stock in Photoshop CC: